 Applications will be evaluated according to the following criteria:

-Please submit your application to Dr. Gary Warner, Acting Director, Arts & Science Program via Shelley Anderson or Rebecca Bishop, LRW-3038.
+Please submit your application to Dr. Jean Wilson, Director, Arts & Science Program via Shelley Anderson or Rebecca Bishop, LRW-3038.

 USRA Application (Word format)